 - Check local government regulation regarding advertising signs, inflatable, or marquee that you use to advertise your grand openings.
 Some communities have regulations and permit maybe required to have a large purple inflatable gorilla, advertising a grand opening in a parkway.

 - Make it a business-to-business grand opening.
 Send out special coupons to local businesses – networking with business and create business accounts.
 Allow owners to enter the night before the grand opening to preview the store.

 - Create customer loyalty from the beginning.
 Offer special incentives for returning customers who shopped prior to the grand opening.
 If a customer brings in a receipt dated prior to the grand opening date, give the customer a special prize or discount for being a loyal customer.

 - Hire a promotional entertainer.
-Promotional entertainment is about gathering crowds, getting a message heard, registering people, and for that you need a professional entertainer.
+Promotional entertainment is about gathering crowds, getting a message heard, registering people, and for that, you need a professional entertainer.

 - Have maximum staff on hand.
-Make sure your sales staff is fully knowledgeable about location of products, store hours, and store layout.
+Make sure your sales staff is fully knowledgeable about the location of products, store hours, and store layout.

 - No waiting at registers.
 Plan for crowds to come and buy.
 Have all the registers open and have entertainment available to entertain the waiting customers.
 When people are happy they don’t mind waiting in line.
 Have a comedian, promotional entertainer, or band to entertain the customers waiting in line.

 - Network with adjacent business.
 Because you already have the grand opening date scheduled you can work with local business to create flier swap weeks in advance.
 Local takeout restaurants can give away fliers with each order in exchange for giving out their fliers to your customers.

 - Contact local government and the Mayors office and request they participate in the ribbon cutting ceremony.
 Politicians love to make public appearances for local business and you should invite as many as possible.